 Since his graduation from Bates College in 1989, Paul Dill’s involvement in volleyball has spanned both sexes, nearly all age groups, and two continents.
 With the women’s team at MIT, he has built what has become one of the premier Division III volleyball programs in New England.

 Dill has worked with the MIT volleyball program since 1992.
 He served as an assistant coach for three years for both the MIT men’s and women’s varsity programs.
-Named head women’s coach in 1996, Dill has guided the Engineers to eight NCAA post-season bids, two ECAC Championships and the 2012 NEWMAC title.
+Named head women’s coach in 1996, Dill has guided the Engineers to 11 NCAA post-season bids, three NEWMAC Championships, and two ECAC titles.

-Entering his 20th season, Dill is currently ranked 20th out of over 400 active Division III coaches in the nation in overall winning percentage (.742), averaging 27 wins and single-digit losses per season during his career.
-He has never collected fewer than 20 wins in a season and has four 30-win seasons under his belt, lifting his career record to 505-176.
-A three-time AVCA Division III New England Region Coach of the Year, Dill was named the NEWVA Coach of the Year in 2006 and 2007.
-He also collected NEWMAC Coach of the Year honors in 2002.
+Entering his 24th season in 2019, Dill is currently ranked 12th out of over 400 active Division III coaches in the nation in overall winning percentage (.762), averaging 27 wins and single-digit losses per season during his career.
+He has never collected fewer than 20 wins in a season and has six 30-win seasons under his belt, lifting his career record to 619-193.
+A three-time AVCA Division III New England Region Coach of the Year, Dill has also been named the NEWVA Coach of the Year three times.
+He also collected NEWMAC Coach of the Year honors in 2002, 2016, and 2017.

 Dill began duplicating this success with the MIT men’s team after being summoned to take over the reins of the program in 2004.
 In his 14 seasons at the helm, he led the Engineers to their first NCAA Tournament appearance in 2014 and left the program as the all-time winningest coach with a record of 328-132.